Charles R. McCormick Lumber Company: World War II

-McCormick Steamship Company fleet of ships that were used to help the World War II effort.
-During World War II McCormick Steamship Company operated Merchant navy ships for the United States Shipping Board.
+McCormick Steamship Company's fleet of ships was used to help the World War II effort.
+During World War II, McCormick Steamship Company operated Merchant navy ships for the United States Shipping Board.
 During World War II McCormick Steamship Company was active with charter shipping with the Maritime Commission and War Shipping Administration.
 McCormick Steamship Company operated Liberty ships and Victory ships for the merchant navy.
 The ship was run by its McCormick Steamship Company crew and the US Navy supplied United States Navy Armed Guards to man the deck guns and radio.